JustinLycklama/JustinLycklama/README.md

 # Apple Specifics
 Playing around with [Sirikit, App groups and Shortcuts](https://medium.com/tribalscale/sharing-data-with-siri-and-realm-646e7b50c2bb), I made a simple app to remember your location when you say a certin phrase, "That Looks Cool".

-Open the app later to see your saved locations, and export them into google maps or other platforms
+Open the app later to see your saved locations, and export them into google maps.

 ![ThatLooksCool](https://github.com/JustinLycklama/JustinLycklama/assets/5324852/c48c4c48-f4f5-4bf6-b1a2-29dd341804d4)